61st Strategic Reconnaissance Squadron

 The 61st Bombardment Squadron is an inactive United States Air Force unit.
 It was last assigned to the 70th Bombardment Wing at Little Rock Air Force Base, Arkansas, where it was inactivated on 25 June 1962.

 It was first organized as the 61st Reconnaissance Squadron in 1947 in the reserve at Hamilton Field, California, but it is unclear whether or not the unit had any assigned aircraft of personnel.
 It was inactivated in 1949 due to budgetary reductions.
 The squadron was reactivated at Little Rock in 1955 as the 61st Strategic Reconnaissance Squadron.
 It changed to become a bombardment unit in the fall of 1961.

 History

 Reserve operations

-The 61st Reconnaissance Squadron in was organized 1947 in the reserve at Hamilton Field, California, but it is unclear whether or not the unit had any assigned aircraft of personnel.
+The 61st Reconnaissance Squadron was organized in 1947 in the reserve at Hamilton Field, California, but it is unclear whether or not the unit had any assigned aircraft of personnel.
 It was inactivated in 1949 due to budgetary reductions.

 Strategic Air Command

 Reactivated under Strategic Air Command in 1955 as an RB-47 Stratojet squadron flying strategic reconnaissance missions to meet SAC's global reconnaissance commitments from October 1955 – 1962, but on a reduced scale after February 1958 when events showed the vulnerability of the RB-47 and the development of the U-2 aircraft.
 Converted to standard B-47 medium bombers in late 1961 but inactivated in 1962 prior to becoming combat ready.